The Routes

 The Legend.
 The High-Contrast Everything Bagel.

 This route is a study in cinematic contrast.
 You begin in the neon-lit heart of one of the world’s most iconic urban landscapes, navigating the high-energy pulse of the Los Angeles sprawl.
-As the city lights fade, you transition into the absolute, haunting silence of the Mojave.
-It is a profound shift from the pinnacle of human civilization to the rawest form of nature.

 Current Conditions